 KNOWLEDGE, SKILLS, AND ABILITIES

-DATA COMPREHENSION: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things which may include forms, reports, maps, directories, reference materials, procedural manuals, and operational manuals.
+DATA CONCEPTION: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things including standard operating procedures, maps, safety bulletins, logbooks, fuel reports, employee manual, IFSTA/EMT manuals, etc.

-LANGUAGE ABILITY: Requires ability to read a variety of law enforcement, emergency medical, and radio communications documentation, directions, instructions, and methods and procedures.
-Requires the ability to complete forms and to write job related documentation and reports with proper format, punctuation, spelling and grammar, using all parts of speech.
+LANGUAGE ABILITY: Requires ability to read a variety of informational and technical documentation, directions, instructions, and methods and procedures.
+Requires the ability to write reports and essays with proper format, punctuation, spelling and grammar, using all parts of speech.
 Requires the ability to speak with and before others with poise, voice control, and confidence using correct English and well-modulated voice such as in public speaking situations.

-INTELLIGENCE: Requires the ability to learn and understand relatively complex law enforcement, emergency medical, radio communications, and computer-related principles and techniques; to understand departmental policies and procedures; to make independent judgments in absence of supervision; and to acquire and be able to expound on knowledge of topics related to primary occupation.
+INTELLIGENCE: Requires the ability to learn and understand relatively complex life-saving, fire prevention/suppression, and emergency medical principles and techniques; to make independent judgements in absence of management; to acquire and be able to expound on knowledge of topics related to primary occupation.

 VERBAL APTITUDE: Requires the ability to record and deliver information, to explain procedures, and to follow verbal and written instructions.

-NUMERICAL APTITUDE: Requires the ability to add and subtract totals; multiply and divide totals; determine percentages; and determine time and weight.
+NUMERICAL APTITUDE: Requires the ability to utilize mathematical formulas; add and subtract; multiply and divide totals; determine percentages; determine time and weight; and interpret statistical data.

-MOTOR COORDINATION: Requires the ability to coordinate hands and eyes in using automated equipment.
+MOTOR COORDINATION: Requires the ability to coordinate hands and eyes in using equipment and tools.

-MANUAL DEXTERITY: Requires the ability to handle a variety of items, automated equipment, control knobs, switches, etc. Must have the ability to use one hand for twisting motion or turning motion while coordinating other hand with different activities.
-Must have average levels of eye/hand/foot coordination.
+MANUAL DEXTERITY: Requires the ability to handle a variety of items, office equipment, control knobs, switches, etc. Must have the ability to use one hand for twisting motion or turning motion while coordinating other hand with different activities.
+Must have minimal levels of eye/hand/foot coordination.

 INTERPERSONAL TEMPERAMENT: Requires the ability to deal with people beyond giving and receiving instructions.
-The worker needs to relate to people beyond giving and receiving instructions.
-Must be able to adapt to and perform under considerable stress when confronted with an emergency.
+The worker needs to relate to people in situations involving more than giving or receiving instructions.
+Must be adaptable to performing under considerable stress when confronted with an emergency.

-PHYSICAL COMMUNICATION: Requires the ability to talk, express, or exchange ideas by means of spoken words and/or hear and perceive nature of sounds by ear.
+PHYSICAL COMMUNICATION: May require the ability to talk and/or hear: (talking - expressing or exchanging ideas by means of spoken words). (hearing - perceiving nature of sounds by ear).